joshuamhtsang/frr_venore/josh_sandbox/demo1_run-daemons-in-containers/README.md

 The expectation is that the OSPF daemons to see neighbouring OSPF routers, and these will be evident in the OSPF neighbor, link state database and routing tables.

 ## Docker build image command
-To build the docker images, run the following docker commands from the repository (frr_venore) root.
+To build the docker images, run the following docker command from the root directory of the repository (`frr_venore/`).
 Both routers r1 and r2 will be based off the same image.
 ~~~
 $ docker build -t frr-ubuntu22:latest -f josh_sandbox/demo1_run-daemons-in-containers/dockerfiles/Dockerfile_1_StartDaemons .
 ~~~

-## Create a new network using docker
+## Create a new network (`net1`) using docker

 To make the demo more reproducible, it's good practice to create another network, in this case a `10.0.1.0/24` one.
 In effect, this creates a Linux bridge with the assigned network specification.

 Create the network (called `net1`) with this docker command:
 ~~~
-docker network create --driver=bridge --subnet=10.0.1.0/24 net1
+$ docker network create --driver=bridge --subnet=10.0.1.0/24 net1
 ~~~

 Containers created on this network (with the `--network net1` flag during `docker run`) will be assigned ascending IP addressed from `10.0.1.2` and upwards on the `eth0` interface.
 For this demo, the OSPF daemons on r1 and r2 will be assigned to work these `eth0` interfaces.
 The `10.0.1.1` address will actually be the gateway (which you can verify with `docker network inspect net1`).
 You can even see this network with `ifconfig`: